HasangerGames/suroi-wiki/app/(wiki)/equipment/armor/articles/tactical_vest.md

 The Tactical Vest can be obtained rarely from common loot sources such as [crates](/obstacles/crates), but it is most easily found from an [Airdrop](/obstacles/airdrops) because they have a guranteed chance to drop one piece of level 3 equipment.

-# Trivia

- - The Tactical Vest was designed by Slapdap and jc

 # History

  - [v0.13.0](https://github.com/HasangerGames/suroi/releases/tag/v0.13.0)